 My PhD from the University of Sussex on A Cultural History of Feminist Cartoons and Comics in Britain from 1970 to 2010 informed the The Inking Woman 250 years of women cartoons in Britain (2018 Myriad Editions) which I co-edited and which is aimed at a general reader.
 My new book includes a more theoretical approach and is now available UK Feminist Cartoons and Comics: A Critical Survey (2020 Palsgrave Macmillan).
 Please email me if you have trouble getting a copy.

-Since 2014 I have lectured in Critical Theory and History at Kingston University, London College of Communication, University of the Arts, London and in Cultural Studies in the Media, Film and Music department at the University of Sussex.
+Since 2014 I have been lecturing in Critical Theory and History at Kingston University, London College of Communication, University of the Arts, London and in Cultural Studies in the Media, Film and Music department at the University of Sussex.
 In addition I contribute to the syllabus in creative writing, and humanities at universities and institutions in the UK and globally.
 I speak publicly to different audiences on a regular basis.
 Visit my events page to see forthcoming events.

 I live in a converted Methodist chapel in Lincolnshire with my artist spouse John Plowman and sometimes our art student daughter Sally Plowman.
 It’s available to rent and sleeps 8, bookable via air bnb see below.